bandprotocol/bandchain-docs/docs/data-tunnel/07-ibc-intergation.md

 ## Fee Collection

 This route does not require any additional fees.
-You only need to pay the base fee by sending `uband` to the Band fee payer address.
+You only need to pay the base fee by sending `uband` to the tunnel fee payer address.

 ## Core App Implementation